Best Business Checking Accounts of 2020

 Bonus Cash Offers

-While bonus cash offers only benefit business owners for a limited time, we still looked for business checking accounts that offer this benefit.
+While bonus cash offers only benefit business owners once, we still looked for business checking accounts that offer this benefit.
 It’s nice to be rewarded for opening a new account, and these offers tend to incentivize consumers to move their business over sooner rather than later.

 Reasonable Transaction Limits

-We also looked for business checking accounts that offer an unlimited number of transactions, although we included some that have reasonable transaction limits as well.
-Being able to fully utilize your business bank account is crucial, and nobody wants to get hit with unnecessary fees just for making too many deposits or debits to your account within a month.
+We also looked for business checking accounts that allow unlimited transactions, or at least have reasonable transaction limits.
+Being able to fully utilize your business bank account is crucial, and nobody wants to get hit with unnecessary fees just for making too many deposits or debits.

 How to Choose the Right Business Checking Account

-The right business checking account for you could be an option on this list, but that will really depend on how you typically use your business bank account.
+The right business checking account for you really depends on how you will typically use your business bank account.
 These tips can help you ensure you wind up with a new account that works with your money management style and offers the benefits you really want.

-If you are someone who uses an ATM for business banking often, you’ll definitely want to make sure the new account you choose offers access to ATMs in your area.
+If you are someone who uses an ATM for business banking often, make sure the new account you choose offers no-fee access to ATMs in your area.
 Some business checking accounts, like the one we profiled from NBKC Bank, let you use MoneyPass ATMs nationwide free of charge.
 With a large ATM network, it’s likely you’ll always be close to one you can use.

 Other banks that offer business checking accounts, like Chase Business Banking, may or may not have ATMs in your area depending on where you live.
-There are only a handful of Chase ATMs in the entire state of Kansas, for example, which may make this bank a poor option if Kansas is your home state but don’t live anywhere close to one.
+There are only a handful of Chase ATMs in the entire state of Kansas, for example, which may make this bank a poor option if that’s where you or your company is located.

-Also, decide whether you want access to a physical bank branch, which could be important if you like to have a personal relationship with a banker or prefer to make deposits in person.
-An online bank like Axos Bank may not work well for you if you want personal access, but there are plenty of accounts on this list from banks with brick-and-mortar storefronts.
+Also decide whether you want access to a physical bank branch, which could be important if you like to have a personal relationship with a banker or prefer to make deposits in person.
+An online bank like Axos Bank may not work well for you if you want personal access, but there are plenty of accounts on this list that come from banks with brick-and-mortar storefronts.

-If you love in-person banking and don’t want to give it up when you switch business checking accounts, it’s crucial to see which institutions offer branches in your area.
+If you love in-person banking and don’t want to give it up when you switch business checking accounts, it’s crucial to see which institutions have branches in your area.

 |Business Checking Account